lejinvarghese/learning_algorithms/assignments/asst_1/readme.md

 ## Results

-These results are for a 10x10 grid, but the source code is realigned to a 4x4 grid.
+These results are a screenshot for a 10x10 grid environment simulation, but the source code is realigned to a 4x4 grid environment.

 ![results grid](https://github.com/lejinvarghese/reinforcement_learning/blob/main/assignments/asst_1/assets/screenshot_10x10.png)